Drake albums discography

 Drake's fifth studio album, Scorpion, was released in June 2018 and again debuted at number one in Canada and in the US.
 The album was certified platinum on the day it was released and became the first album to be streamed over one billion times in its release week.
 It sold 732,000 album-equivalent units, which included 160,000 pure album sales, making it the biggest first week of the year.
 In August 2019, Drake released a compilation album, Care Package which debuted at number one in Canada and the US, moving 109,000 album-equivalent units in the latter.

 He released his seventh mixtape Dark Lane Demo Tapes, in May 2020.
 The mixtape sold 223,000 album-equivalent units, however, it debuted at number two in the US, marking his first project since So Far Gone (2009) to not top the chart.
 In September 2021, Drake released his sixth studio album, Certified Lover Boy.
 The album sold 613,000 album-equivalent units, peaking at number one in several countries including Canada and the US.
 Drake became the first artist to have ten chart-topping albums with the release.
 The album was the tenth best-selling album of 2022, moving 1,197,000 album-equivalent units.
 In 2022, Drake achieved his eleventh and twelfth chart-topping albums: Honestly, Nevermind (June 2022) which moved 204,000 album-equivalent units and Her Loss with 21 Savage (November 2022) which moved 404,000 album-equivalent units; the latter becoming the thirteenth best-selling album of 2023, moving a total of 1,337,000 album-equivalent units.
 In October 2023, Drake released his eighth studio album, For All the Dogs which opened with 402,000 album-equivalent units and topped the Billboard 200 chart, marking the year's highest-selling rap album.
 In February 2025, Drake released a collaborative studio album titled Some Sexy Songs 4 U, with PartyNextDoor.
 The album debuted at number one in the US, moving 246,000 album-equivalent units in its first week.

+On April 21, 2026, Drake announced his ninth studio album Iceman.
+On May 15, 2026, Drake released his ninth, tenth, and eleventh studio albums at once: Iceman, Maid of Honour, and Habibti.